-Our client, age sixteen and a mother of a two month old little girl, was accused of child abuse by her pediatrician when the doctor noticed a cut to the baby’s face and lip.
-The doctor was under certain mandatory reporting obligations that required he make such a report as a health care provider is he suspected child abuse.
+Our client, age sixteen and a mother of a two-month old little girl, was accused of child abuse by her pediatrician when the doctor noticed a cut to the baby’s face and lip that did not appear to be attributable to an everyday event.
+The cut was rather deep.
+The doctor was under certain mandatory reporting obligations by statute that required he make such a report of suspected child abuse as a health care provider.

-In 50 Words or Less: Long Beach, Sixteen Year Old Mother Allegedly Abuses Her Two Month Old Daughter, No File After Meeting with Long Beach Police Department.
+In 50 Words or Less: Long Beach, Sixteen-Year Old Mother Allegedly Abuses Her Two-Month-Old Daughter, Two Years of Formal Probation with Residential Drug Treatment Program.

+After examining the cut, the doctor asked our client how the cut was incurred.
 The client admitted to the doctor that she had become frustrated with her daughter’s crying and threw a bottle half-filled with milk at her from across the room.
-The baby was in a car carrier and the bottle hit the carrier, bouncing up into the baby’s face and cutting her face and lip.
+The baby was in a car seat in her apartment (that she shared with her boyfriend, the baby’s father) and the bottle hit the carrier, bouncing up into the baby’s face and cutting her face and lip.

-The throw was meant to scare the baby, not hit the baby, but it accidentally did.
+The throw was meant to scare the baby, not hit the baby, but it accidentally hit the baby.

 The doctor reported our client to the Long Beach Police Department immediately.
-His office also completed a SCAR report (Suspected Child Abuse Report).
+His office also completed and electronically submitted a SCAR report (Suspected Child Abuse Report).

 The Long Beach Police Department then immediately went to our client’s home to investigate.
 Our client became quite worried, as she was worried that the police would take her away from her daughter.
 Our client had abused drugs and alcohol in the past and had been arrested before.
 The police knew who she was and she feared they would jump to conclusions that she had intentionally abused her little girl.

-While the officers were at the location, a social worker arrived, interviewed our client and decided to take the baby into DCFS (Department of Child & Family Services) custody.
-Our client cried hysterically.
+While the officers were at the location, a Los Angeles County social worker arrived, interviewed our client and decided to take the baby into DCFS (Department of Child & Family Services) custody.
+Our client cried hysterically and even physically tried to fight the social worker, but police intervened to restrain our client.
 The social worker then left with the baby.

 Our client called our office when the Long Beach Police asked to interview her a second time.
 Greg Hill went to the police station for the second interview and was told that our client faced felony domestic violence charges in juvenile court.
 She was then taken into custody from the police station.